justincichowski/trending-app/README.md

 ### Logging Policy (Do Not Remove)
 - Custom logs for Trending are **required** for troubleshooting.
 - Client logs: emitted by `fetchTrendingWithCache` and render path.
-- Server logs: Fastify route logs on `/api/trending` — do not remove.
+- Server logs: serverless runtime route logs on `/api/trending` — do not remove.

 - Logs are now **commented out by default**.
 Uncomment individual lines as needed during debugging.